Get user support

 To escalate an issue to Microsoft:

-- Sign in to Microsoft Endpoint Manager and navigate to the Tenant administration menu.
+- Go to the Microsoft Intune admin center and navigate to the Tenant administration menu.

 - In the Microsoft Managed Desktop section, select Service requests.